allinbit/BTC-Toolkit/README.md

 For personal reasons, this a not open-source project yet.
 If you are concerned about privacy issues, please run this program on a computer without Internet connection.

+If more people use this program, the program will be made open source.

 # User panel
 ![](https://github.com/allinbit/BTC_Toolkit/blob/main/User%20panel.png)